spatie/skeleton-js/README.md

 **Private package installation**

 This package is custom built for [Spatie](https://spatie.be) projects and is therefore not registered on npm.
-In order to install it via npm you have to go through out registry:
+In order to install it via yarn you have to go through out registry:

 ```bash
 npm set registry https://npm.spatie.be